 Creating Twitch Overlays Using AI

 AI art is a pretty heated topic these days.
 One thing is for sure though, the technology will be here to stay.
 If you’re just getting started as a streamer and want to try your hand at making the overlays by yourself, then some AI tools could prove very useful to you.
-At Hexeum we choose not to use AI for creating our overlays.
-However we still think this information might be useful for new streamers who are struggling to improve their stream due to lack of funds.

 - Head over to the Midjourney home page and select, sign in.